-Bond, J. Max, Jr.(born: 1935 - died: 2009)
+Bond, James Max, Jr.(born: July 17, 1935 - died: February 18, 2009)

 J. Max Bond, Jr. was born in Louisville, KY.
 He was an internationally recognized architect and a fellow in the American Institute of Architects (AIA).
 He earned both his bachelor's and master's degrees in architecture at Harvard University.
-His designs include the Bolgatanga Library in Ghana, Africa, and the Birmingham Civil Rights Museum in Alabama.
+His designs include the Bolgatanga Library in Ghana, Africa, and the Birmingham Civil Rights Institute in Alabama.
 Bond established and became director of the Architects Renewal Committee of Harlem and from 1980-1986 was commissioner of the New York Planning Committee.
 He taught at and was a former dean of the architecture school at the City University of New York (CUNY).

 Bond was founder of Bond Ryder Associates.
 He was the co-author of New Service Buildings, Harvard University... and was co-author of the newspaper Harlem News.
 He was the son of J. Max Bond, Sr. and Ruth E. Clement Bond and the grandson of James M. Bond.